-The following is a general discussion of certain of the anticipated federal tax consequences of the purchase, ownership and disposition of the Series 2009B Bonds by the original purchasers of the Series 2009B Bonds.
-Investors should consult their own tax advisors in determining the federal, state, local or other tax consequences to them of purchase, ownership and disposition of the Series 2009B Bonds.
+The following is a general discussion of certain of the anticipated federal tax consequences of the purchase, ownership and disposition of the Taxable Bonds by the original purchasers of the Taxable Bonds.
 This discussion is based upon the Code, regulations, rulings and decisions now in effect, all of which are subject to change at any time, possibly with retroactive effect, and does not purport to deal with federal income tax consequences applicable to all categories of investors, some of which will be subject to special rules.
-This discussion assumes that the Series 2009B Bonds will be held as "capital assets" under the Code and that the Series 2009B Bonds are owned by U.S. Holders (as defined below).
-Investors should consult their own tax advisors in determining the federal, state, local or other tax consequences to them of purchase, ownership and disposition of the Series 2009B Bonds.
+This discussion assumes that the Taxable Bonds will be held as "capital assets" under the Code and that the Taxable Bonds are owned by U.S. Holders (as defined below).
+Investors should consult their own tax advisors in determining the federal, state, local or other tax consequences to them of purchase, ownership and disposition of the Taxable Bonds.

-As used herein, the term "U.S. Holder" means a beneficial owner of a Note that is for United States federal income tax purposes (i) a citizen or resident of the United States, (ii) a corporation, partnership or other entity created or organized in or under the laws of the United States or any State or any political subdivision thereof, (iii) an estate the income of which is subject to United States federal income taxation regardless of its source or (iv) a trust whose administration is subject to the primary jurisdiction of a court within the United States and which has one or more United States fiduciaries who have the authority to control all substantial decisions of the trust.
+As used herein, the term "U.S. Holder" means a beneficial owner of a Bond that is for United States federal income tax purposes (i) a citizen or resident of the United States, (ii) a corporation, partnership or other entity created or organized in or under the laws of the United States or any State or any political subdivision thereof, (iii) an estate the income of which is subject to United States federal income taxation regardless of its source or (iv) a trust whose administration is subject to the primary jurisdiction of a court within the United States and which has one or more United States fiduciaries who have the City to control all substantial decisions of the trust.